iainctduncan/learn-scheme-for-max/part_1.rst

   (my-fun 3)
   s4m> 6

+The possible combinations of **let** and **lambda** are very powerful, but can get complicated.
+They can be used to create partial functions, objects with private data, and numerous other patterns.
+We will look at these in more depth in Part 2.

 Looping
 --------------------------------------------------------------------------------

 Looping in Scheme is also a bit unusual compared to other languages.
 If you're used to languages with a for-loop, you might be surprised to find there isn't one!
-Instead, we use a variety of functional programming constructs, in which the body of the loop is replaced by a call to a function.
+Instead, it is most common to use functional programming constructs, in which the body of the loop is replaced by a call to a function.
 This is not as awkward as it might at first sound though, because lambda makes it easy to create temporary functions.